Sunday, December 18, 2022

 Traditionally, most Americans, no matter what political party they aligned themselves with, considered themselves to have a liberal worldview, which is why liberals and conservatives were found in both the Republican and Democratic parties.
 Believe it or not, a person could hold liberal views in some areas and still be conservative in others, and vice-versa.
 In fact, we all should be both liberals and conservatives, otherwise we will not be in balance.
 For instance, you might embrace traditional, "conservative" values in your personal life while at the same time having a liberal outlook in your dealings with others.
 You might act to determine your own path in life while allowing others the free agency regarding how they will live theirs.
 In other words, Americans are supposed to believe in the Golden Rule.
 Unlike how things have unfolded today, political differences back then were usually not so important that they got in the way of your ability to love your neighbor.

 So if freedom-loving people were traditionally defined as liberals (and later, conservatives), what do we call powerful autocrats and authoritarians who would impose their will on others while censoring those who resist their rule?
 Those are the right-wingers; often very wealthy, but never satisfied with the amount of power they have.
-They're always desperate for more power then more again.
+They're always desperate for more power and more again.

 Make no mistake: as politicians go, it is not just modern Democrats who have rejected the qualities of classical liberalism.
 Many Republican officeholders such as George Bush, Dick Cheney, and the rest of that wicked cabal of Neocons who plunged this country into two senseless wars twenty years ago were clearly right-wingers as well, as we can all see in retrospect.